Have nothing in your houses that you do not know to be useful or believe to be beautiful _ William Morris

 “I was starting to get rid of my possessions, at least the useless ones, because possessions stood between me and death.”

-Confronting her everyday life, against a lifetime of owning, having, being given and keeping possessions she had to put herself in a mindset to look at things differently – recognising when things need to change.
+Confronting her everyday life, against a lifetime of owning, having, being given and keeping possessions she put herself in a mindset to look at things differently – recognising that things need to change.